 b) In line with the RBI's guidelines, the bank has computed capital for market risk as per Standardized Duration Approach (SDA) framework for maintaining capital.
-The Capital requirements for market risk in trading Book as on 30.09.2017 a) Operational Risk:
+The Capital requirements for market risk in trading Book as on 30.09.2019.